dylndreams/candyk-psx/README.md

 # CANDYK
 A candy shop of tools and libraries for PlayStation development

 This readme will need to be better fleshed-out.
+Im also really bad at git

 ## Licensing